Rizzler Sports Logo

 What if a player arrives late to the game?

-If a player arrives late, the minimum play rule still applies — they must bat at least once and play 6 consecutive defensive outs.
-If there aren't enough innings remaining, the coach should get them in as soon as possible.
+If a player arrives late, the minimum play rule still applies: they must bat at least once and play 6 consecutive defensive outs.
+Get them in as soon as possible.
+If the game ends before they can meet the requirement, the make-up provision carries it to the next game.

 Does the minimum play rule apply to tournament games?

 The minimum play rule as described applies to regular season games.
-Tournament rules may differ slightly — check your district's tournament regulations.
+Tournament rules differ; check your district's tournament regulations.

 Can a coach bench a player for disciplinary reasons?